-Making Contributions to Issuer Officials on Behalf of Other Persons

-1. Q: A municipal finance professional signs a check drawn on a joint account, which is owned by the municipal finance professional and another person, and submits it to an issuer official as a contribution along with a writing which states that the contribution is being made solely by the other holder of the joint account.
-Would any portion of this contribution be attributable to the municipal finance professional under rule G-37?
+Making Contributions to Issuer Officials on Behalf of Other Persons II.20 account, which is owned by the municipal finance professional and another person, and submits it to an issuer official as a contribution along with a writing which states that the contribution is being made solely by the other holder of the joint account.
+Would any portion of this contribution be attributable to the municipal finance professional under Rule G-37?